beibin79/html/index.md

 <br>

-I'm currently a senior research engineer at Microsoft Research, where my work centers on AI and combinatorial optimization for cloud operations.
-Prior to joining MSR, I pursued a Ph.D. at the Paul G. Allen School of Computer Science and Engineering, University of Washington, under the guidance of Linda Shapiro and Frederick Shic.
-During that time, I dedicated my research to developing a Unified Data Adaptation Framework for Neural Networks, with a particular focus on low-resource neural adaptation.
-In my [dissertation](uda/index.html), I delved into the adaptation of deep learning models for a range of applications, including histopathological images, eye tracking models, autism behavior analyses, and database optimization.
+I'm currently a senior research engineer at Microsoft Research, where my work centers on combinatorial optimization for cloud operations.
+Prior to joining MSR, I pursued a Ph.D. at the Paul G. Allen School, University of Washington, under the guidance of Linda Shapiro and Frederick Shic.
+During that time, I dedicated my research to developing a Unified Data Adaptation Framework, with a particular focus on low-resource adaptation.
+In my [dissertation](uda/index.html), I delved into the adaptation of mathematical models for a range of applications, including histopathological images, eye tracking models, autism analyses, and database optimization.

 ## Publication